VictoriaMetrics/VictoriaMetrics/docs/guides/getting-started-with-vm-operator.md

 example-vmcluster-persistent   2              2               2              5m53s   operational
 ```

 Internet traffic goes through the Kubernetes Load balancer which use the set of Pods targeted by a [Kubernetes Service](https://kubernetes.io/docs/concepts/services-networking/service/).
-The service from VictoriaMetrics Cluster which accepts the ingested data named `vminsert` and in Kubernetes it is a `vminsert ` service.
+The service in [VictoriaMetrics Cluster architecture](https://docs.victoriametrics.com/Cluster-VictoriaMetrics.html#architecture-overview) which accepts the ingested data named `vminsert` and in Kubernetes it is a `vminsert ` service.
 So we need to use it for remote_write url.

 To get the name of `vminsert` services, please run the following command: